This post may contain affiliate links. Read the full disclosure

 When travelling with kids, it can get a whole lot more expensive.
 Not only do you have extra people to purchase flights and food for, but even something as simple as finding reasonably priced accommodation is suddenly not so simple anymore.

 Travelling with kids involves a whole lot more planning and sometimes a whole lot more money, but there are ways to avoid your family travel becoming too expensive.

 5 WAYS TO SAVE MONEY WHEN TRAVELLING WITH KIDS

 For some reason, parts of the world think a family is 2 adults and 2 kids.
 Anything beyond this and it all becomes overpriced and difficult.
-Instead of going for the usual hotel style accommodation and having to spend a fortune one a multi bedroom suit (if you can even get one big enough), consider alternative accommodation.
+Instead of going for the usual hotel style accommodation and having to spend a fortune one a multi bedroom suite (if you can even get one big enough), consider alternative accommodation.

 Consider staying in a holiday home, designed to accommodate a family.
 It will be roomy and self-contained as an added bonus and often cheaper than multiple hotel rooms.